DanielNwid/Python---Northwind-Sales-Analysis/README.md

   - This line chart shows the number of orders placed each month from July 2013 to April 2015, highlighting peaks and troughs in sales activity.

 Revenue Distribution by Customer Segment:
- - A pie chart illustrates the proportion of revenue contributed by each customer segment, with the "High" segment dominating the revenue share.
+ - A pie chart illustrates the proportion of revenue contributed by each customer segment, with the "High" segment(76.07%) dominating the revenue share.

 Best-Selling Products:
  - A bar chart lists the top products by sales volume, providing a quick overview of the most popular items.